 c.
 What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any:
+List other proposed measures to reduce or control energy impacts, if any.

 Not applicable-this is a non-project action.
 Individual projects listed in the CIP will be reviewed for energy impacts and measures as required at the time of permit application.
-Any project that does not meet the definition of "minor new construction" per CCC 13.04.080 or otherwise qualify for an exemption under WAC 197-11-800 will require its own site-specific SEPA checklist and determination at time of application.
+Any project that does not meet the definition of "minor new construction" per CCC 1 3.04.080 or otherwise qualify for an exemption under WAC 197-11-800 will require its own site-specific SEPA checklist and determination at time of application.

-7. Environmental Health
+7. Environmental health

-a.
-Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
+Health Find help with answering environmental health questions10 a.
+Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur because of this proposal?
 If so, describe.

 Not applicable-this is a non-project action.
 Individual projects listed in the CIP will be reviewed for environmental health hazards as required at the time of permit application.
-Any project that does not meet the definition of "minor new construction" per CCC 13.04.080 or otherwise qualify for an exemption under WAC 197-11-800 will require its own site-specific SEPA checklist and determination at time of application.
+Any project that does not meet the definition of "minor new construction" per CCC 1 3.04.080 or otherwise qualify for an exemption under WAC 197-11-800 will require its own site-specific SEPA checklist and determination at time of application.